VoxelForge/VoxelForge/README.md

 * Cherry Grove biome
 * No in-game music, twice as small compared to MineClone 2
 * No hamburgers
+* More features but almost 10k lines of code less

 ### Gameplay
 You start in a randomly-generated world made entirely of cubes.
 You can explore